-Executed settlement agreements may be mailed or submitted in-person at ABRA’s office, or scanned as a PDF file and emailed to [email protected].
+Executed settlement agreements may be mailed or submitted in-person at ABCA’s office, or scanned as a PDF file and emailed to [email protected].

-Settlement agreements that result from a contested case must be received by ABRA no later than the day before the scheduled hearing if the parties desire to be excused from that hearing.
+Settlement agreements that result from a contested case must be received by ABCA no later than the day before the scheduled hearing if the parties desire to be excused from that hearing.

 Settlement agreements that are submitted in picture format (JPG, PNG, etc.), do not have the signatures of both parties, or not signed within 90 days by both parties WILL NOT be accepted.